sylefeb/Silice/learn-silice/blinky/README.md

   blink_sequence s4;
 ```

-We then always assign the outputs of these algorithms to `leds`:
+We then always assign the outputs of these algorithms to `leds`, concatenating them in a 5 bits value:

 ```c
 leds := {s4.led,s3.led,s2.led,s1.led,s0.led};